A note on the large charge expansion in 4d CFT: The conformal superfluid EFT

 The basic observation of \cite{Hellerman:2015nra,Monin:2016jmo} can be phrased as follows.
 In the limit $Q\gg 1$ we expect the path-integral describing the matrix element \eqref{eq_ch21_PI_cyl} to be dominated by semiclassical saddle-point trajectories characterized by a specific pattern of symmetry breaking.
 The most natural situation corresponds to the case in which the leading trajectory is characterized by a superfluid pattern \cite{Monin:2016jmo}, which is defined as, in obvious notation,

-where $\widehat{Q}$ denotes the $U(1)$ generator and $\bar{D}=D+\mu R\, \widehat{Q}$ is a linear combination of the dilation generator $D$, corresponding to the cylinder Hamiltonian, and the internal generator $\widehat{Q}$.
+where $SO(d+1,1)$ is the $d$-dimensional conformal group, $SO(d)$ the Euclidean rotation group, $\widehat{Q}$ is the $U(1)$ generator and $\bar{D}=D+\mu R\, \widehat{Q}$ is a linear combination of the dilation generator $D$, corresponding to the cylinder Hamiltonian, and the internal generator $\widehat{Q}$.
 Here $\mu$ defines the chemical potential.
 Under the assumption that the leading semiclassical trajectory realizes the pattern \eqref{eq_ch21_SSB_U(1)}, the properties of the ground state and its fluctuations are characterized by the corresponding Goldstone excitations.
 When not implied differently by additional symmetries, such as supersymmetry \cite{LargeQSUSY1}, additional degrees of freedom are expected to be separated by a finite gap from the Goldstones and may be integrated out.
 We can therefore \emph{effectively} compute the path-integral corresponding to the matrix element \eqref{eq_ch21_PI_cyl} using a low energy action for the Goldstone degrees of freedom.~\footnote{Notice that despite the leading trajectory in the path-integral induces the symmetry breaking pattern in eq. \eqref{eq_ch21_SSB_U(1)}, the state $\ket{Q}$ does not break the $U(1)$ symmetry; see \cite{Monin:2016jmo} for additional comments on this point.}

 The pattern \eqref{eq_ch21_SSB_U(1)} may be realized in terms of a single shift-invariant superfluid Goldstone $\chi(x)=-i\mu\tau+\pi(x)$ \cite{Son:2002zn,Monin:2016jmo}, associated to the breaking of the $U(1)$ symmetry, where the chemical potential $\mu$ will be determined eventually by the charge $Q$.
 The action is easily constructed in an expansion in derivatives over $\mu$ noticing that the following \emph{modified metric} $\hat{g}_{\mu\nu}=g_{\mu\nu}(\pd\chi)^2$, where $(\pd\chi)=(-\pd_\mu\chi \,g^{\mu\nu}\pd_\nu\chi)^{1/2}$, is invariant under Weyl transformations.
 Denoting $\hat{\nabla}_\mu$ and $\hat{\mathcal{R}}^\rho_{\;\mu\sigma\nu}$ the covariant derivative and the Riemann tensor obtained from $\hat{g}_{\mu\nu}$ and discarding terms which vanish on the equations of motion of the leading order Lagrangian \cite{Weinberg2}, the action reads